fjames86/frpc/README.md

 ### 2.3 UDP

-Specifying :UDP as the protocol will send the message using the UDP transport instead of TCP (the default).
+Specifying :UDP as the protocol will send the message using the UDP transport instead of TCP (UDP is the default).
 If you care about the result, then specify a timeout in seconds to wait for the reply.
-If not reply is received an FRPC-TIMEOUT-ERROR will be raised, otherwise the function returns immediately with retult nil.
+If no reply is received an RPC-TIMEOUT-ERROR will be signalled, otherwise the function returns immediately with result nil.

 ```
 (pmap:call-null :host "192.168.0.1" :protocol :udp)